guynir42/wfast/+util/README.txt

 Notable mentions are the WorkingDirectory class that keeps track of folders in the file-system, the AudioControl class that gives audio signals to the user, and ProgressBar that keeps track of runtime and prints it on screen.

+The +ast sub-pacakge contains some useful functions and classes for purely astronomical stuff, like calculating bolometric corrections or checking the GAIA catalog for stars around some coordinates.

+The +units sub-package includes functions for making non-trivial units conversions like flux to luptitudes (modified magnitude system based on sinh).

+The +def sub-package has some function definitions.

+The +fit sub-package contains functions for fitting curves.